Sabbir-Saif/Medical-Image-Analysis/README.md

 3. Pituitary Tumor
 4. No Tumor

-# Data Preparation & Preprocessing
+# Methodology

-Extract images from a compressed dataset.
-Resize all images to a consistent shape (128×128 pixels).
-Convert images to RGB format and store them as NumPy arrays.
+i.
+Extract images from a compressed dataset. ii.
+Resize all images to a consistent shape (128×128 pixels). iii.
+Convert images to RGB format and store them as NumPy arrays. iv.
 Split the dataset into training, validation, and test sets.
+v.
 Normalize image pixel values using the appropriate preprocessing function.

-Model Selection & Training
+vi.
 Implement three pre-trained models (InceptionV3, VGG16, ResNet50) using transfer learning.
-Freeze initial layers and add custom fully connected layers for classification.
-Train each model on the dataset with categorical cross-entropy loss and Adam optimizer.
-Evaluate models on a test dataset.
+Freeze initial layers and add custom fully connected layers for classification. vii.
+Train each model on the dataset with categorical cross-entropy loss and Adam optimizer.Evaluate models on a test dataset and evaluate performances viii.Generate classification reports with precision, recall, and F1-score and plot confusion matrices to visualize misclassifications.
-Performance Evaluation

-Compute accuracy and loss for all models.
-Generate classification reports with precision, recall, and F1-score.
-Plot confusion matrices to visualize misclassifications.
-Compare model performance to identify the best-performing architecture.
-Significance of the Project
+# Significance of the Project

 Medical Impact: Helps automate brain tumor detection, reducing diagnostic time and improving accuracy.
 Deep Learning Application: Demonstrates the power of CNN-based transfer learning in medical imaging.
 Comparative Analysis: Evaluates the performance of different state-of-the-art architectures in MRI classification.